 Activities which foster the dreams of children around the world and encourage them to forge their own paths to the future.

-The ANA Group believes it is important to promote CSR measures not just in its own business activities but also throughout the entire supply chain, which includes suppliers, manufacturers, and subcontractors.
+The ANA Group believes it is important to promote ESG management measures not just in its own business activities but also throughout the entire supply chain, which includes suppliers, manufacturers, and subcontractors.
 To facilitate these efforts, we have established the ANA Group Purchasing Policy by referencing international social responsibility guidelines, such as ISO 26000.
 Based on this policy, we formulated the Supplier Management Policy and CSR Guidelines, which we share with business partners.

 We created the ANA Group Purchasing Guidelines based on the following Basic Policy, Purchase Transaction Principles, and Supplier Management Policy.